ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 It’s good to prep your entire collection with this, by running it in every folder of your music collection.
 Do this by going to the base folder of your music collection and running: ```global /i create-txt-lyrics-from-karaoke-files.bat```

+TODO: predownload-all-lyrics-in-all-subfolders.bat

+Runs an initial pass of downloading lyrics in a completely unattended fashion, for later review

+TODO: review-all-lyrics-in-all-subfolders.bat

+Randomly walks a folder tree, obtaining/reviewing lyrics, with the intent of approving lyrics for later automatic AI transcription.
+(It is reviewing lyrics in the case of predownload-all-lyrics-in-all-subfolders.bat having already downloaded some lyrics.
+And it is obtaining lyrics in the case of those lyrics not existing or not being sufficient.)

 </details>

 -----------------------------------------------------------------------------------------------------------------------------------------------